fredmheir/inventorytracker/README.md

 ## Running the web application

 ## 1) Run front-end application
-In a new terminal window, go in the frontend directory and e
+In a new terminal window, go in the frontend directory and execute the following command:
 ```
 npm run serve
 ```
+Leave this terminal window open.

 ## 2) Run backend application
-Open a terminal window, in the backend directory
+In a new terminal window, go in the backend directory and execute the following command:
 ```
 gradle bootRun
 ```
+Leave this terminal window open.

 ## 3) Access the application
 Visit http://localhost:8081/ to access the application.